SNAP Benefits in Idaho: How to Apply and Qualify

 How to Use Your SNAP Benefits in Idaho

-Once you receive your benefits, you need to know how to use them effectively, including what you can buy and where.
+Once you're approved for SNAP, you'll need to know how to use your benefits, including what you can buy and where.

 What is an EBT Card and How to Use it?

 Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of it like a debit card, but specifically for your food assistance.
-You can use it at authorized grocery stores and farmers markets to purchase eligible food items.
+Think of it as a special debit card just for your food assistance.
+It holds your monthly benefit amount, ready for you to use at authorized stores.

 Using your EBT card is simple.
-At checkout, you just swipe your card and enter your four-digit Personal Identification Number (PIN).
-The process works just like using a regular debit card for any other purchase.
+At checkout, you just swipe the card and enter your private PIN number.
+The process is almost identical to using a regular debit card for your groceries.

 What Can You Buy with SNAP Benefits?